pearcetm/jsproteinmapper/README.md

 });
 ```

-## Mutation tracks
+## Variant tracks
-To provide data for the widget to use for drawing mutation tracks above the protein structure, pass in an array of objects.
-Each object must contain the title for the track in the "label" field, and the data in string form in the "data" field.
+To provide data for the widget to use for drawing variant tracks above the protein structure, pass in an array of objects.
+Each object must contain the title for the track in the "label" field, and the data object in the "data" field.

 ```javascript
 //create a whitespace-separated list with tuples [genename cdna pdot]